 The glass panels can slide along the pathway without needing any extra space.
-Modern versions are much more user friendly as they have mechanical rollers installed in the door tracks.
-They offer incredible aesthetic appeals and functionality.
+Modern versions are much more user-friendly as they have mechanical rollers installed in the door tracks.
+They offer incredible aesthetic appeal and functionality.

 2. Hinged Shower Doors